piyushjajoo/k8s-operators-course/module-08/labs/lab-01-multi-tenancy.md

     clusterdatabases.database.example.com: "5"
 ```

-### Task 3.2: Implement Quota Checking
+### Task 3.2: Understand Quota Checking

-Add to your controller:
+The `checkQuota` function in your controller (from solutions) works like this:

 ```go
 func (r *ClusterDatabaseReconciler) checkQuota(ctx context.Context, namespace string) error {